Taste of Research (ToR) 2017-2018 Summer Project Proposals

 Virtualising the seL4 ABI

-The simplese proof of virtualisability is to construct a minimal wrapper around a user process that intercepts all capabiltiy transfers in and out of the process and replaces them by endpoint capabilitie.
+The simplest proof of virtualisability is to construct a minimal wrapper around a user process that intercepts all capability transfers in and out of the process and replaces them by endpoint capabilities.
 Those endpoints are invoked by the process as if they represented kernel objects, but instead send a message to the wrapper which then invokes the actual operation on behalf of the kernel.
-The virtualisation is complete if the wrapper can proxy all such invokations without any knowledge of the operation the client process' intended.
+The virtualisation is complete if the wrapper can proxy all such invocations without any knowledge of the operation the client process' intended.
 Validate this by running the seL4 regression test suite as the client process.

 Novelty: This work demonstrates that seL4 indeed benefits from the nice properties of classical object capabilities.
 A good job can produce publishable results.